 About me

-I am a fully qualified and experienced counsellor with over ten years in private practice.
-I offer relationship therapy for couples and individuals in a comfortable and peaceful setting based in Windlesham.
+I am qualified and experienced relationship therapist and I have been in private practice for over a decade.
+I am passionate about facilitating positive changes in relationships for both couples and individuals.
+I am based in a comfortable and peaceful setting in Sunninghill.
 I am a registered member of the BACP (British Association Of Counselling and Psychotherapy) and I strictly adhere to the BACP Ethical Framework in maintaining safe and ethical practice.

 COUPLES COUNSELLING

-Couples therapy provides a safe and supportive space to explore issues and difficulties in a relationship and find a way to work through these problems to bring about change.
-Couples may be struggling with a wide variety of issues such as difficulties in communication, infidelity, a lack of sex and intimacy and navigating major life transitions.
+Couples counselling provides a safe and supportive space to explore difficult issues and challenges that may have arisen in a relationship.
+Couples may be struggling with a wide variety of issues such as difficulties in communication, navigating major life transitions, a loss of connection and intimacy, infidelity or simply feeling stuck.
 An important part of therapy involves exploring the impact of the past on both individuals and how it effects the relationship in the here and now.
 The aim of couples counselling is to help both individuals to reconnect emotionally and feel more secure and contended in their relationship.
 Some couples may decide that the safest and healthiest option is to separate and therapy can be an important part of this process.
 Most of the work will be done in the therapeutic space but couples will often be asked to do homework tasks between sessions.

 INDIVIDUAL COUNSELLING